libbymiller/pi-frame/README.md

 ## Create a flickr account and get a developer key

 https://www.flickr.com/signup

 https://www.flickr.com/services/apps/create/noncommercial/

-## Provision an SD card
+## Provision a micro SD card

+Download a full Jessie, not lite or NOOBS.
+I'm asumming 2016-09-23 release and a Pi3.
+This is on a Mac.

+(N is a number, usually 2 for me)

+    diskutil list
+    diskutil unmountDisk /dev/diskN
+    sudo dd bs=1m if=~/Downloads/2016-09-23-raspbian-jessie.img of=/dev/rdiskN

+While the SD card is still in your main machine, in config enable lirc module

+    sudo pico /Volumes/boot/config.txt

+Uncomment this to enable the lirc-rpi module

+    dtoverlay=lirc-rpi

+Depending on your version of Jessie, you may need to enable ssh (again before ejecting)

+    touch /Volumes/boot/ssh

 ## Log in to the pi

-for the Zero, follow these instructions:
+for the Zero, follow these instructions: http://blog.gbaman.info/?p=791

 For Pi3, I usually use etheret and shared network to ssh in.